-How might we help citizens develop long-term analytical news habits so they can become less susceptible to fake news?
+How might we help American citizens become less susceptible to fake news?

 Our team dedicated our graduate capstone project to improving public participation.
 The rise of fake news during the 2016 election galvanized us to tackle this somewhat wicked problem.